dinoosauro/podcast-downloader/README.md

 - The number of concurrent downloads (how many downloads can happen at the same time)
-- If you want to save the XML file in the PodcastsDownloader directory
+- If you want to save the XML file in the PodcastDownloader directory

 ### Metadata

 - If you want to add metadata to MP3 files
-- And if the description should be parsed from HTML
+- If the description should be parsed from HTML
+- If the application should keep the XML indentation for text blocks
+- If the application should keep the new lines in the XML indentation (also if the XML indentation isn't kept)

 #### Track number